THU-KEG/MAVEN-dataset/README.md

 The dataset (ver.
 1.0) can be obtained from [Tsinghua Cloud](https://cloud.tsinghua.edu.cn/d/874e0ad810f34272a03b/) or [Google Drive](https://drive.google.com/drive/folders/19Q0lqJE6A98OLnRqQVhbX3e6rG4BVGn8?usp=sharing).
 The data format is introduced in [this document](DataFormat.md).

+We also release the document topics for data analysis and model development.
+The [``docid2topic.json``](docid2topic.json) is to map the document ids to their EventWiki topic labels.

 ## CodaLab

 To get the test results, you can submit your predictions to our permanent [competition](https://competitions.codalab.org/competitions/27320) running at CodaLab.
 For the evaluation method, please refer to the [evaluation script](evaluate.py).